jeff-dh/bscript/README.md

 All those _sentences_ are valid python code and actually work when all nodes use `Running` and `Success` as return values.

-These are the basic building blocks for behaviors with `bscript`.
+These are the basic building blocks for `bscript` behaviors.

 ### actions